You have no items in your shopping cart.

 How many glass bottles make a ton?
 More than two billion glass bottles for items including water, soft drinks, and alcoholic beverages are produced in India each year.

 Not only does India top the globe in the production of fruits, but also of wine.
 About one-fifth of the world's wine is produced in the nation each year, which generates more than two billion liters.
 India also has more than 1,200 wineries situated across different regions and climates.

 Sri Lanka is home to several different companies that manufacture glass bottles.
 Sri Lankan companies produce more than 1 billion glass bottles per year for products like water and soft drinks.

-The production of glass bottles is a significant industry in the United States, accounting for about one-third of all Glass manufactured domestically.
+In the US, the manufacturing of glass bottles is a sizable business, making up around one-third of all domestically produced glass.
 The industry is concentrated in four states, with California, Ohio, and Florida leading producers.

 How are Frosted Glass Bottles made?

 Frosted Glass is a type of Glass that has been treated with a chemical agent to give it frosted quality.
 The chemicals used for frosting glass are sodium silicate and water.
 The process is done in two steps.

 The process of how are frosted glass bottles made starts with melting the sodium silicate.
 This is done in a furnace and then cooled to form a liquid.
 The liquid is then poured into a mold to create the desired shape of the bottle.
 This mold can be made from metal or Glass.